Making it Real

 Practical and in-depth, we deliver to small groups of like-minded writers so places are limited.

-See our current workshops below.
+See all our courses below.

-See our current short courses below.
+See all our courses below.

 Graham Bartlett’s input has been a pivotal element to the success of my Roy Grace novels.
 He has applied his extensive and varied policing experience to review my draft novels so as to ensure they are procedurally 100% accurate, that the mannerisms, characteristics and culture of the police shine through, and his eye for detail helps immensely with accuracy and continuity.

 If you want to check the authenticity of your police-related storyline, Graham offers a personal manuscript advice service.
 Perfect for any crime writer who wants to iron out potential mistakes before publication.

 As a former police commander and bestselling crime writer, Graham Bartlett understands good storytelling as well as the facts, which is why he is a highly-regarded mentor to award-winning authors and TV drama writers.